l7mp/learning-go/99-labs/04-immutability/README.md

 # A key-value store datalayer

 So let us write a key-value store datalayer for our SplitDim web app.
 Recall, the current version keeps the accounts in memory; now we want to move this *resource state* into the key-value store.
-We app will have to talk a lot to the key-value store; luckily, this will be significantly simpler thanks to the client library we have just developed.
+We app will have to talk a lot to the key-value store; luckily, this will be significantly simpler thanks to the client library we have just written.

 1. Enter the directory under `99-labs/code/splitdim`.
 Make sure all tests from the previous lab pass at this point.

-2. Next, we will get our package imports right.
+2. As usual, first we have to get our package imports right.

-   As we are going to use the key-value store client library we will have to add that to the package dependencies of `splitdim`, and since the key-value store uses the `transactionlog` package we have an implicit dependency to that too, and we also need to add the necessary "replace" rules to make sure Go finds our modules in the local file system (note that transitive dependencies are usually handled by Go automatically, but this time we need to do this manually due to the "replace" rules):
+   As we are going to use the key-value store client library we will have to add that to the package dependencies of `splitdim`, and since the key-value store uses the `transactionlog` package we have an implicit dependency to that too, and we also need to add the necessary "replace" rules to make sure Go finds our modules in the local file system:
    ``` shell
    go get kvstore
    go mod edit -replace kvstore=../kvstore